Public finances in Costa Rica

 The pattern of public expenditure and revenue in Costa Rica is typical of a middle income country.
-According to the CIA World Factbook, in 2012, central government revenue was US$6.949 billion, while expenditure was $8.937 billion.
-In recent years, expenditure has grown faster than income, producing deficits.
+According to the CIA World Factbook, in 2023, central government revenue was US $26.333 billion, while expenditure was $25.953 billion.

 Revenue

 The major sources of revenue are income taxes, indirect taxes, social security contributions and customs duties.
 According to figures prepared by the Costa Rican government for the International Monetary Fund, the basic breakdown as a percentage of GDP is as in the table below.